Resources #1: build a budget

 Goal: clarify how much your project costs.

-Below is a budget template designed to help you translate your project scope into concrete costs.
-A budget is a translation of your project scope into specific needs.
+Below is a budget template to help you translate your project scope into concrete costs.
 Before opening a spreadsheet, get clear on what you’re producing and standards for budgeting guided by your values.
+(See here.)

 Budgets are estimates.
 Early numbers are placeholders and should change as you get quotes.

 Make labor visible.
-Whether or not you cover all labor, keep track of what you think costs should be. if. everyone was fairly paid.
+Whether or not you cover all labor, keep track of what you think costs should be and if everyone was fairly paid.

 Use budgets as planning tools.
 To help you anticipate needs.